hotosm/tech/principles/README.md

 3. Include with intention // If we don’t intentionally include, we will unintentionally exclude.
 Inclusion begins with intention.
 We acknowledge that something can be normal, without being average.
 We use and value the edges and the marginal, because we believe the edge is where the action is.
 Greater voices create greater harmonies.
 Through diversity comes resilience.

-4. Experiment to evolve // Follow the evidence wherever it leads We evolve through experimentation, empiricism and evidence.
+4. Empirically evolve // Follow the evidence wherever it leads We evolve through experimentation, empiricism and evidence.
 We build, measure, learn and grow.
 Data drives our decision making.
 We value reason, logic and rationale, particularly when practiced in discussion and debate.

 5. Interoperable Autonomy // The art of working independently, together